Anxiety is a common problem for teenagers. Here are some practical tips and ideas for gifts for anxious teens.

 - Keep a good sleep schedule.
 I know, I know, teens like to stay up late and sleep in later, but when you are dealing with anxiety, a sleep schedule can be your best friend.
 This is not a fun part of parenting teens, but try to enforce some boundaries like no phones in the bedroom after a certain time, curfews on school nights, and a regular wake up time on the weekends.

 - Exercise regularly and get some outside time.
 Between school, jobs, volunteering, and scrolling social media, some teens can go days without seeing daylight.
-Encourage your teen to walk the dog, assign a few outside chores, or require some outdoor activity where your kid will have to move and get some vitamin D.
+Exercise is one of the most effective ways to get those endorphins flowing, and there are so many ways teens can workout at home (hint, hint, a yoga mat may make a great gift!)
+If your teen is pushing back on the exercise, encourage your teen to walk the dog, assign a few outside chores, or require some outdoor activity where your kid will have to move and get some vitamin D.

 - Limit screen time.
 Again, we know this is hard, but try to ensure that your child isn’t going from their laptop to their phone to their video game back to their phone for hours each day.
 Even small breaks can alleviate some anxity.